RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### DOS / PC

-The DOS (and PC) platform uses the DOSBox emulator and the recommended approach here is to keep the directory structure intact, just as if running the game on a real DOS computer.
+The DOS (and PC) platform uses the DOSBox emulator and the recommended approach here is to keep the directory structure intact, just as if running the game on a real DOS PC.
 So this means one folder per game in ES-DE.
-It's also recommended to set the metadata field **Count as game** to off for all files but the actual file used to launch the game, i.e. the binary or the .bat batch file.
+It's also recommended to set the metadata field _Count as game_ to off for all files but the actual file used to launch the game, i.e. the binary or the .bat batch file.
 This is done so that the game counter correctly reflects the number of games you have installed.
 It's also possible to mark files and subdirectories as hidden to avoid seeing them in ES-DE.
 Both of these fields can be set using the metadata editor.

 Apart from this, DOS games should work the same as any other system.
-The game folders can be scraped so that it looks nice when browsing the list of games, but make sure to also scrape the files used to launch the games or otherwise the entries in the collections **Last played**, **Favorites** and **All games** as well as any custom collections will miss the game metadata and game media.
+The game folders can be scraped so that it looks nice when browsing the list of games, but make sure to also scrape the files used to launch the games or otherwise the entries in the collections _All games, Favorites_ and _Last played_ as well as any custom collections will miss the game metadata and game media.
 If you don't have these collections activated, then this can of course be skipped.

 #### Ports

 Ports are not really executed using emulators, but are rather applications running natively on the operating system.
 The easiest way to handle these is to add a simple shell script or batch file where you can customize the exact launch parameters for the game.

-It's of course possible to add these as single files to the root folder, but normally it's recommended to setup a separate folder per game as there may be more than a single file available per game.
-You very often want to have easy access to the game setup utility for instance.
+It's possible to add these files directly to the root folder, but normally it's recommended to setup a separate directory per game as there may be more than a single file required.
+For instance you often want to have easy access to the game setup utility which may have to be executed separately from the actual game.

 Here's an example for setting up Chocolate-Doom, GZDoom and DarkPlaces on Unix: